 It's crucial that you find a pajama set that meets your needs, wants, and budget.
 We discuss comparative findings and summaries of how various pajama sets stack up, relative to the closest competition among a field of excellent options.

 The 100% cotton pajamas we tested are, not coincidentally, also the highest scoring and every product that is made of all cotton also won an award.
-All three Editors' Choice winners are made of 100% cotton.
+All three winners are made of 100% cotton.
 The PajamaGram Classic, Alexander Del Rossa Lightweight, and Noble Mount Twin Boat are the most comfortable sleeping garments in our test.
 Good sleeping comfort is also good lounging comfort.
-For immediate next-to-skin comfort and for extended at-rest moisture management nothing beats cotton.
+For immediate next-to-skin comfort and for extended at-rest moisture management, nothing beats cotton.
 We can't say enough about the comfort of cotton against one's skin.

 Satin pj sets are the obvious, bold mood choice.
 When they do what you want them to do, nothing does it better.
-But if your partner isn't into the satin pj look, you'll look pretty ridiculous.
-Among satin options, short sets are even more bold than longer versions.
-The Top Pick Yimanie Satin Set is as classic as a satin set can look, at a reasonable price with easy care.
+But if your partner isn't into the satin pj look, this might not be your first choice.
+Among satin options, short sets are even bolder than longer versions.
+The top choice Yimanie Satin Set is as classic as a satin set can look — at a reasonable price with easy care.

 Thankfully, most of the pajamas we tested can be machine washed.
 Only the Tony and Candice Classic Satin require handwashing and line drying.
-All the rest can be machine dried.
+The rest can be machine dried.
 Remember that anything that can be machine washed in warm water can also be machine washed in cold water, but the opposite is not true.
 Most of the tested pajamas specify cold water machine wash.
-The Editors' Choice Alexander Del Rossa and both Fruit of the Loom sets are robust enough to be washed in warm water.
+The Alexander Del Rossa and both Fruit of the Loom sets are robust enough to be washed in warm water.

 — Jediah Porter